Green borscht is a traditional Ukrainian sorrel soup. This classic Ukrainian recipe has many variations, the one with spinach is my favorite

 Instructions

-- Cook until the onions are transparent
+- Sauté the vegetables until the onions become transparent.

 How much broth should be used?
 Two different measurements are given in the ingredients.
 2L equals 8cups not 4cups, so how much do I use?
 Made my broth today and want to make the borscht tomorrow, so would like to know the right measurement.
 Thanks ?